UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

  4. The value of USDLINK will follow the exact same process but undergo one additional step: it will be the result of dividing 1/LINKUSD and rounding to the nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down).
  For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.

+### Rationale
+We choose to have both `SNXUSD` and `USDSNX` price identifiers to allow for products that use either SNX or stable USDC as collateral.
+Using USDC as collateral allows for speculating on the price of `SNXUSD` -- risking liquidation if SNX increases, while using SNX as collateral allows for borrowing synthetic USDC equivalents tracking `USDSNX` -- risking liquidation if SNX decreases.

+We picked the top 3 exchanges by trading volume to avoid price movements solely to do poor liquidity.

+A time interval of 1 minute is the most granular time interval supported by the API.
+We choose a small time interval to ensure that positions track with any large price movements that may occur -- given that this may be a volatile instrument.

+We choose to use a median of three exchanges to balance the overhead of additionally required API calls for liquidation bots between an increased sample size of market prices.
+The median of the prices was choose instead of a simple arithmetic average to handle the scenarios where a given exchange is halted, unresponsive, or has erratic price movement.
+Quoted prices in USD are rounded to 6 amounts since (i) the USDC ERC20 contract only has 6 decimal places, and (ii) most exchanges only quote prices in USD between 2 to 6 decimal places.

 <br>

 # SNX (Synthetix Network Token)